Last Updated on January 19, 2021 by Max

 10. Hotel Inspector

 Travel around the world and stay in some of the best and most legendary hotels.
-What at first sounds like one of the best travel jobs on earth is in real life an extremely demanding career.
+What at first sounds like one of the best international travel jobs on earth is in real life an extremely demanding career.

 As a hotel inspector, you should have an exceptional eye for detail and move confidently in various scenes.
 Whether it’s a simple 3-star hotel or a luxurious hotspot for VIPs, you need to make sure that you always adapt to your surroundings.
 Otherwise, your cover will be exposed faster than you realize.